 Not having any dependents can be freeing, but life insurance comes in handy if you wish to leave a legacy to your loved ones or support a charity you care deeply about.

 Factors that impact life insurance premiums for women

-Life insurance tends to be more affordable for women, mainly because, on average, women live up to eight years longer than men.
+Life insurance tends to be more affordable for women, mainly because, on average, women live 4-7 years longer than men.
 There are, however, a handful of key factors to consider when shopping around for life insurance.

 A postponed application doesn’t mean you won’t be able to receive life insurance when the baby is here and you are fully recovered.
 But going through childbirth without coverage can be tricky as even perfectly healthy women can experience unexpected and potentially life-threatening childbirth complications.